Ocramius/ProxyManager/README.md

 $proxy->doFoo();
 ```

-See the [online documentation](http://ocramius.github.io/ProxyManager) for more proxies type and examples.
+See the [online documentation](http://ocramius.github.io/ProxyManager) for more supported proxy types and examples.

 ## Contributing